Skip to content

 • Download small, medium and large games, as well as version updates.

-In addition to a great internet plan, consider investing in a dedicated gaming router to optimize your speeds, reduce latency and create high-quality streaming experiences.
+In addition to a Gigabit internet plan, consider investing in a dedicated gaming router to optimize your speeds, reduce latency and create high-quality streaming experiences, especially if you’re trying to stream full-time.

 For streaming